India News | 2 Held for Assaulting Cop Inside Police Station in Delhi | LatestLY

 Some of them also recorded a video of the incident and later circulated it among themselves, they said.

-In the video of the incident, which went viral on social media, some of the men are seen assaulting the head constable while the others are recording the incident.
+In the video, which went viral on social media, some of the men are seen assaulting the head constable while the others are recording the incident.

 The medical examination of the injured policeman was conducted immediately.
 On his complaint, a case was registered and two people were apprehended in connection with the incident, the DCP said.

+Later, one of them was arrested.
+The role of the second person is being verified, the police said.

-Efforts are being made to identify and nab the others who were involved in the incident, the police said.
+Efforts are being made to identify and nab the others who were involved in the incident, they said.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)